1954 United States Senate elections: Virginia

-In Virginia, Democratic incumbent Senator Absalom Willis Robertson defeated Independent Democrat Charles Lewis and Social Democrat Clarke Robb and was re-elected to a third term in office.
+In Virginia, Democratic incumbent Senator A. Willis Robertson defeated Independent Democrat Charles Lewis and Social Democrat Clarke Robb and was re-elected to a third term in office.

 West Virginia

 Wyoming

 There were two elections the same day to the same seat, due to the June 19, 1954, death of Democrat Lester C. Hunt.
 Both elections were won by Democratic former senator Joseph C. O'Mahoney.

 Wyoming (special)

 Republican Edward D. Crippa was appointed June 24, 1954, to continue the term, pending a November 2 special election.

 Wyoming (regular)

 O'Mahoney would serve out the remainder of Hunt's term followed by this one term and then retire after 1960.